Sumire Haruno: General information

-She was one of the promising young stars promoted by the company in 1999, along with Jun Sena, the current top star for Moon Troupe; Hikaru Asami, the former top star for Snow Troupe; Kei Takashiro, the former top star for Cosmo Troupe; Kei Aran, the current top star for Star Troupe, Natsuki Mizu, the current top star for Snow Troupe and Yūga Yamato, the current top star for Cosmo Troupe.
+She was one of the promising young stars promoted by the company in 1999, along with Jun Sena, the top star for Moon Troupe; Hikaru Asami, the top star for Snow Troupe; Kei Takashiro, the top star for Cosmos Troupe; Kei Aran, the top star for Star Troupe, Natsuki Mizu, the top star for Snow Troupe and Yūga Yamato, the top star for Cosmos Troupe.

-She is the only top star who has three top star partners (Rei Ootori, Miyo Fuzuki and Ayane Sakurano), which is quite rare in an otokoyaku's case.
+She had three top star partners - top musumeyakus Rei Ootori, Miyo Fuzuki and Ayane Sakurano, which is quite rare in an otokoyaku's case (Rio Asumi had four partners, although performed once with Hana Ranno and Yuuki Hana).
+She also had second logest top star ran, just after Rio Asumi.

+She is formerly the face of the Mitsui Sumitomo Visa Card.

 Even as a top star, she has maintained a good friendship with fellow stars (as well as former troupe-mates) such as Jun Sena, Hikaru Asami and Rira Maikaze.
+Haruno and Sena are often called by fans "Osa and Asa" (nicknames from their real names).

 In 2006, she had special appearance in the Snow production of Rose of Versailles, this was the first performance with classmate and former troupe mate Hikaru Asami since the troupe transfer for Asami in 1998, and was also the last given the resignation of latter.

 She is the second star after Saki Asaji who has portrayed Der Tod from Elisabeth and Prince Rudolph from Mayerling, who was being attached to Der Tod in the previous musical.
+She also played both Der Tod and Elisabeth at some point.

 She wanted to be a musumeyaku when she first entered Takarazuka.
-This story related to her classmate and legend Mari Hanafusa: when Haruno went for the entrance exam of Takarazuka Music School, she saw another beautiful girl (Hanafusa) and thought about being a musumeyaku beside this beautiful girl.
+This story related to her classmate Mari Hanafusa: when Haruno went for the entrance exam of Takarazuka Music School, she saw another beautiful girl (Hanafusa) and thought about being a musumeyaku beside this beautiful girl.